keploy/community-blog/clc64j2x6000b08mleffnfv9g.md

 ---
 title: "What is End to End Testing and Why do you need it?"
-seoTitle: "Understanding End to End Testing"
-seoDescription: "End-to-end testing ensures system reliability, user satisfaction, and early detection of integration issues in software development"
+seoTitle: "What is End-to-End (E2E) Testing in Software Testing?"
+seoDescription: "Discover what end-to-end (E2E) testing is in software testing with examples and why it’s essential for building reliable applications."
 datePublished: Tue Dec 27 2022 11:07:19 GMT+0000 (Coordinated Universal Time)
 cuid: clc64j2x6000b08mleffnfv9g
 slug: end-to-end-testing-and-why-do-you-need-it
 canonical: https://keploy.io/blog/community/what-is-end-to-end-testing-and-why-do-you-need-it
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1685763690411/bfee8dc5-4652-46c1-b06f-b72554d2c4ef.png
-tags: testing, software-testing, e2e, test-automation, keploy
+tags: testing, software-testing, e2e, test-automation, keploy, what-is-end-to-end-testing, what-is-e2e, e2e-testing-examples

 ---

 ## Introduction

-While building a product, testing is one of the most important factor to integrate with your product, to make it performant and reliable.
-This is simply because most of the bugs and issues can be detected at the root, before your code goes to production.
+When building a product, testing is one of the most important factors to ensure it remains performant and reliable.
+Most bugs and issues can be caught early—before your code ever reaches production—if the right testing practices are in place.

-There are many types of tests, each with its own purpose, today let us find out more about end-to-end testing and why you might need it as you build your product.
+There are many types of tests, each serving a different purpose.
+In this article, we’ll explore end-to-end testing and why it’s essential as you scale your product.
+For a deeper step-by-step process, see our [End-to-End Testing](https://keploy.io/blog/community/end-to-end-testing-guide) Blog

 ## **What is End to End testing?**

-**End-to-end (e2e)** testing helps you mimic an end user and see how they would run through your application and find if there are any bugs.
+End-to-End Testing is a software testing approach that validates an application’s entire flow — from the user interface (UI) to the backend, database, and external dependencies — to ensure everything works together as expected.

 ![](https://miro.medium.com/max/700/0*8KqYFWOoCv31iXJu align="center")

-It is an important aspect of software development because it helps ensure that the various components of a system work together as intended and can handle real-world scenarios.
-It allows developers to catch and fix any issues that may arise when the different parts of the system are integrated, ensuring that the final product is reliable and meets the requirements of the users.
-E2E testing helps identify issues that might not be discovered through unit testing, which only tests individual components in isolation.
+In simple words, if unit tests check individual pieces of code and integration tests check connections between modules, end-to-end testing checks the *whole journey*, exactly the way a real user would experience it.

+## What is E2E?

+The term E2E is shorthand for end-to-end testing.
+In software testing, *E2E* means running a test case that begins at one point of the system (such as a login screen) and continues until the final outcome (such as a purchase confirmation).

+So, when teams ask *“what is E2E?”*, they are usually referring to a testing process that mimics actual user behavior to validate an entire business workflow.

 ## **Why do you need E2E testing?**